Interview// Helen Phelan

-Helen is a pilates instructor at the best studio in NYC: East River Pilates!
+Helen is Lauren's personal pilates instructor (and now, friend!) who created an entire new system of body positive cueing in workout classes.
 Here she is pictured doing her favorite ab workout :)

 Where do you give yourself a tender touch?